IN MEMES | Twitter has decided to stan over the Mkhizes for life

 Fans were all there for the bond and the lifestyle the family lived.

-They flooded social media with memes and messages about Shawn and the family, making them the most talked-about subject on Twitter.
+They flooded social media with memes and messages about Shauwn and the family, making them the most talked-about subject on Twitter.

 I’m still stuck on the house, are we even living ??#KwaMamMkhize pic.twitter.com/UFryiifEYz— KOKETJO 🌈 (@KK_Phatlane) January 9, 2020